ontodev/droid/README.md

     	groups
     	group1 group2 ... docker

 3. Running DROID in local mode requires the prior setup of a personal access token.
 Running DROID in server mode requires the creation and installation of a GitHub App.
 For more information see the section called [GitHub Authentication](#github-authentication) below.
+Once you have created your GitHub App and/or personal access token (or have received information concerning these from whoever did create them), continue with the section called [Installation](#installation) below.

 ### Installation